DanielChoi0711/DanielChoi-/README.md

 - **Keylogger in C#**
   Educational project demonstrating how keyloggers work (for awareness and ethical research)
   🔗 *[Private repo – available on request for academic/ethical review]*

-- **Ransomware Simulation**
-  Simulates ransomware behavior in a safe, isolated environment for learning purposes

 ---